Applied-Scientific-Research/Omega2D/README.md

 ## To do
 Tasks to consider or implement:

-* Add json reading and writing to allow batch modes - just like 3D code
+* Add file selector dialog, like [this one](https://github.com/gileoo/Imgui-IGS-Snippets)
 * Allow Points to be able to draw not only blobs but dots at the middles, too, using same arrays but different draw programs (turn either on or off?)
 * Allow inert Points collections to never allocate space for radius
 * Move some initialization back into ElementBase - like positions and such, keep radius in Points, then ElementBase can draw points?